How to Use and Choose a Toddler Bed Rail

 Choosing a toddler bed rail to transition from crib to bed

-her familiar protective crib to a big bed is an important step for your
+Moving from the familiar protective crib to a big bed is a big step for your

 baby.
 A toddler bed rail helps with this transition in 2 ways: